-9.4.
+7.4.
 Teaching Requirement

 Every student must complete at least four semesters of supervised teaching practice.
-Teaching assignments are made by the DGS taking into account (a) departmental needs based on course enrollments, (b) assignment preferences expressed by the graduate student and faculty instructors, and (c) the general goal of giving each student experience with a variety of different types of courses over her/his graduate career.
-Students who receive financial support through a Teaching Assistantship are credited with one semester toward this requirement for each semester that they are a teaching assistant.
-Students who are supported as Research Assistants or are on fellowship may accumulate teaching credits through enrollment in CLPS 2095 (Practicum in Teaching) during semesters when they assist in courses.
+Teaching assignments are made by the DGS, taking into account (a) departmental needs based on course enrollments, (b) assignment preferences expressed by the graduate student and faculty instructors, and (c) the general goal of giving each student experience with a variety of different types of courses over her/his graduate career.